DARKMATE25/ChatterNet/README.md

 * Group Chat
 * Guest Mode (Anonymous Chat)
 * Real-time messaging using Socket.io
+* File and Media Sharing (JPG, PDF, DOC/DOCX)
+* Video Calling
+* Group Admin Controls
+* Secure Authentication using JWT
+* Persistent message storage using MongoDB

 ### 🔹 Available in Full Project Codebase

+* It includes all the above features
 * Message Pin / Unpin
 * Edit and Delete Messages
 * Poll Creation inside chats
-* File and Media Sharing (JPG, PDF, DOC/DOCX)
-* Group Admin Controls
-* Secure Authentication using JWT
-* Persistent message storage using MongoDB
+* Live Voting to the polls

 > **Note:** Advanced features are implemented in the project codebase and may not be available in the live demo deployment.